Holographic Floquet states in low dimensions (II)

 Thirdly, we have also pursued the analysis initiated in \cite{Garbayo_2020} concerning two different notions of conductivities in Section \ref{sec:conductivitiesD3D5}.
-The first one is the non-linear rotating conductivity in section \ref{sec:RotCurr}.
-The relative phase (angle) between $j$ and $E$ has an interesting information that we interpret in terms of a possible variable admixture of two types of currents: rotating polarization and charge flow.
+The first one is the non-linear rotating conductivity of Section \ref{subsec:nonlinearcond}.
+The relative phase (angle) between $J$ and $E$ has an interesting information that we interpret in terms of a possible variable admixture of two types of currents: rotating polarization and charge flow.
 The polarization current is the only one present in the Minkowski phase while both are present in the BH states.
-The global picture that emerges from the analysis, shows that the Floquet suppressed states are points where the polarizability of the vacuum switches smoothly from positive to negative.
+The global picture that emerges from the analysis shows that the Floquet suppressed states are points where the polarizability of the vacuum switches smoothly from positive to negative.
 This is remarkable as it states that, for ample intervals in the range of driving frequencies, $\Omega$, the meson condensate is polarized {\em antiparallel} to the applied electric field!
 Again here, this result is amongst the class of remarkable effects that one can find in the context of Floquet engineering \cite{Giovannini_2019} of condensed matter systems.
 For example, it is worth citing ref. \cite{Schmidt_2019}, where paramagnetism can be turned into diamagnetism under a strong driving in the Rabi model coupled to a heat bath.

-In the limit of large electric field, and/or large temperature, we agree with the results in \cite{Karch_2011}.
-In this limit the polarization rotating current gets suppressed, $j_{pol}(t)\to 0$, whereas the conduction currect satisfies an Ohmic instantaneous response for an arbitrary frequency of the rotating driving $j(t)\sim j_{con}(t) = \sigma E(t)$ with $\sigma$ a real constant.
+In the limit of large electric field, and/or large temperature, we agree with the results in \cite{Karch_2010}.
+In this limit the polarization rotating current gets suppressed, $J_{pol}(t)\to 0$, whereas the conduction currect satisfies an Ohmic instantaneous response for an arbitrary frequency of the rotating driving $J(t)\sim J_{con}(t) = \sigma E(t)$ with $\sigma$ a real constant.
 Linearity suggests the possibility of this being also true for any electric field time dependence in 2+1 dimensions.
 We also find agreement with the predictions in \cite{Karch_2010} in the limit of small mass.